f8888-web/BrivMaster/IC_BrivMaster_Extra/README.md

 Formations: This grid displays the formations that each champion is in, as an aid to configuration and also to aid in sharing your setup.
 Champion levels should always be rounded up to the next 100 unless the use of modifier levelling is specifically desired; remember that an x10/x25 level-up requires double the key actions as an x100, and is less reliable.

-The following provide the Author's current setup, which is an end-game farm using Dynahier (rather than a BBEG) and Baldric.
+The following provide the Author's current setup, which is an end-game farm using Dynahier (rather than BBEG) and Baldric.
 The #scripting channel in the IC discord is a good place to ask for help for other setups.

 | Champion | Start | Priority | Normal | Comment |
 | ------ | ----- | ----- | ----- | ----- |